HackYourFuture-CPH/program/courses/Foundation/career-training/week2/README.md

 - [ ] Identify how their CV and LinkedIn play together.
 - [ ] Have an understanding about how recruiters review a CV and what they look for.
-- [ ] Being able to critically review a CV and Linkedin page and identify main errors and pitfalls.
+- [ ] Being able to critically review a CV and LinkedIn page and identify main errors and pitfalls.

 ## Materials